Job Placement Office - Internships & Careers Service

 - Publishing internship and job offers;

-- Organising occasional seminars on how to write a CV and prepare for an interview;
+- Organising seminars on how to write a CV and prepare for an interview;

 - Providing career consultancy;